barteksiewniak/WebShop/README.md

 ## Installation

-Project installation is very simple, all you have to do is to put in servlet container ( Tomcat for example ), no matter how you do it, by IDE or manually.
+Project installation is very simple, all you have to do is to put in servlet container ( Tomcat for example ), no matter how you do it, by IDE or manually.<br>
 Next step is to configure database on your side, same as in like application.properties config file.

 ## Contributors